bernedom/SI/README.md

 ### SI Base units

+For each Unit the available literals are the implemented ratios prefixed with an underscore. i.e. `_mm`. `_km`.
+Generally the ratios follow [metric prefixes of the internation system of units](https://en.wikipedia.org/wiki/Metric_prefix)

 | Unit                       | Dimension Symbol | Unit Symbol | implemented ratios |
 | -------------------------- | ---------------- | ----------- | ------------------ |
 | Length                     | L                | m           | mm, cm, m, km      |